Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Samples and experimental procedures

+As shown in figure \ref{fig:resistance_manipulation_regions}(a), each manipulation experiment comprises $N$ \textit{iterations}, each consisting of $M$ bipolar voltage pulses separated by a \SI{100}{\milli\second} blanking interval, followed by a resistance measurement.
+Unless otherwise noted, the pulse amplitude $\pm V_a$ is set to \SI{0.85}{\volt}, and we use $M = 6$ bipolar pulses per iteration.
+The duration of the square wave pulses is \SI{200}{\milli\second}, with symmetric positive and negative bias amplitudes.
 The resistance is extracted from an I-V measurement in which the bias voltage $V_m$ is swept linearly from \SI{-13}{\milli\volt} to +\SI{13}{\milli\volt}, while monitoring the sourced current.
 The junction resistance is obtained from a linear fit to the I-V data.
 The measurement period is intentionally set to an integer multiple of $\frac{1}{\SI{50}{\hertz}}=\SI{20}{\milli\second}$ to suppress AC mains interference.
-The setup described above is used for all experiments in this work, except for the aging and dielectric breakdown characterizations reported in section \ref{section:aging_results} and \ref{section:dielectric_breakdown_results}, respectively, which are instead performed using an automated probe station described in \ref{section:setup_for_resistance_manipulation}.
+Both resistance manipulation and measurement are performed using a source-measurement unit mounted to a manual probe station in a four-wire configuration, as detailed in \ref{section:setup_for_resistance_manipulation}.
+This setup is used for all experiments in this work, except for the aging and dielectric breakdown characterizations reported in section \ref{section:aging_results} and \ref{section:dielectric_breakdown_results}, respectively, which are instead performed using an automated probe station as described in \ref{section:setup_for_resistance_manipulation}.

 Figure \ref{fig:resistance_manipulation_regions}(b) shows the typical junction response during active manipulation.
-We observe three distinct regimes: (i) an initial decrease in resistance, denoted $R_\mathrm{Drop}$; (ii) the active manipulation phase, during which the resistance is intentionally increased to $R_\mathrm{Active}$; and (iii) a post-manipulation relaxation characterized by a rapid rise followed by a long-tailed saturation at $R_\mathrm{Total}$ after the manipulation is halted at time $t_\mathrm{Stop}$.
+We observe three distinct regimes: (i) an initial decrease in resistance, denoted $R_\mathrm{Drop}$; (ii) the active manipulation phase, during which the resistance is intentionally increased to $R_\mathrm{Active}$; and (iii) a post-manipulation relaxation characterized by a rapid rise followed by a long-tailed saturation after the manipulation is halted at time $t_\mathrm{Stop}$.
 During this relaxation phase, the source-measurement unit remains connected to the junction to continuously monitor the resistance without applying manipulation pulses.